spottair-com/AlertAir/README.md

 **AlertAir** is a small and simple Linux (Bash) utility for [Virtual Radar Server](http://www.virtualradarserver.co.uk/) to notify via email on new aircraft defined by user.

 The general concept behind AlertAir is as follows:
-* the AlertAir Bash script is exectued by crontab every five minutes
+* the AlertAir Bash script is executed by crontab every five minutes
 * the VRS BaseStation.sqb database is queried for user-defined aircraft being first-seen airborne within the last five minutes
 * if there are any aircraft matching user-defined criteria found an email with aircraft data is sent to the user
 * the result of every five-minute query is logged to the `alert-log.txt` file